 Alongside balancing the distribution of strength throughout your body, Pilates also focuses on strengthening the core.
 The core is one of the most important networks of muscle in your body, stabilising your movement and allowing you to shift in any direction.
 This is fundamental to a strong sense of balance, prevention of falls and increased support for the back and neck, which helps reduce muscle strain and back pain.

 All of these benefits, improved flexibility, balanced strength and core support, culminate in better posture.
 Proper posture is particularly useful in the modern world were sitting in a single position or performing the same motion over and over again can really take its toll on the body.
 Posture can help minimise the impact of sitting down for too long, reduce back pain, improve blood flow and keep your blood vessels healthy.

 Not only does Pilates focus on strength and flexibility but it also uses deep breathing to centre the body and maximize how long practitioners can hold a pose.
 This helps work out the respiratory system, increase lung capacity and improve circulation.

 Relaxation and stress management

 As with most physical exercise Pilates is a fantastic way to manage your stress and induce relaxation throughout the body.
-The improvements in flexibility help counteract tightness in muscles, while the deep breathing helps oxygenate the body.
-This combined with the concentration it takes to perform each pose can do a lot to encourage a more positive state on mind.
+The improvements in flexibility help counteract tightness in muscles, while deep breathing helps oxygenate the body.
+This combined with the concentration it takes to perform each pose can do a lot to encourage a more positive state of mind.